ferrucc-io/ferruccio/content/posts/git-based-cms-for-my-blog.md

 Now I just need to see whether this helps me keep writing more articles regularly.

 This is the first post I'm writing using my new editor, if it sticks I'd love to abstract it and turn it into something other people can use too!

+Thanks for reading, in the coming weeks I'll be writing more.